SkyKings-Guild/SkyKings/README.md

 - IRL Trading & Scammer detection

-    - If a irl trader / scammer is in our system, it will send a message to all servers that person is in!
+    - If a IRL trader / scammer is in our system, it will send a message to all servers that person is in!

     - You can also configure the bot to ban, kick, or give a role to scammers and IRL traders!

 - Verification System

-    - You can use this bot to verify in other servers, and you will be verified in **all servers you are in** that has the bot also in it!
+    - You can use this bot to verify in other servers, and you will be verified in all servers with the bot!

     - This can be disabled with configuration settings.